About

 -

-Alongside her corporate career, Maria has devoted years to working one-to-one with clients in the raw terrain of personal transformationβsupporting those navigating bereavement, identity shifts, career crossroads, relationship changes, and profound uncertainty.
-Her own journeyβincluding the passing of her father, a life-changing six-month expedition across Australia, and the collective upheaval of the pandemicβdeepened her understanding of how loss reshapes both individuals and systems of life and work.
+Alongside her corporate career, Maria has spent many years working one-to-one with individuals facing major life transitions.
+She supports clients navigating grief and loss, career change, identity shifts, relationship breakdowns, and periods of deep uncertainty.
+Her own experiences - including the death of her father, a six-month journey across Australia, and the disruption of the pandemic - shaped her understanding of how loss affects both personal wellbeing and professional life.

 -